 General

 The implementation of long-term salinity management in the Central Valley is critically important to the long-term sustainability of the Central Valley and its water supply.
-Failure to control salts will result in a decline of Central Valley surface and groundwater quality at an enormous cost to all water users of Central Valley waters, eventually creating greater hardship for the environment, agriculture, industry, municipal utilities, and the entire economy of the Central Valley and the State.
+Failure to control salts will result in a decline of Central Valley surface water and groundwater quality at an enormous cost to all water users of Central Valley waters, eventually creating greater hardship for the environment, agriculture, industry, municipal utilities, and the entire economy of the Central Valley and the State.
 The need to control and abate the impacts from increasing salinity through implementation of the Salt Control Program in the Central Valley is an important priority for the State of California and is consistent with the goals and objectives of the California Strategic Growth Plan (California Bond Accountability, 2008).
 Nearly two-thirds of the State’s population and over 3 million acres of irrigated agricultural lands rely on waters from the Central Valley via the State’s water project to meet their daily needs.
 A significant portion of the southern Central Valley’s domestic, agricultural and industrial water supply is imported from the Sacramento/San Joaquin Delta via State and federal water projects.
 Delta water is of lower water quality than the Sierra Mountain waters that historically fed the valley and water projects import nearly 400 thousand tons of salt a year from the Delta into the valley.

 Due to the complexity and far-reaching impacts of salt management in the valley, the Central Valley Water Board has determined that all users of Central Valley waters, within and outside of the Board’s jurisdictional area, are considered stakeholders responsible for the successful implementation of the Salt Control Plan.
 Successful implementation will require significant participation and actions by federal, state, local agencies, districts, associations and other entities that use or transport Central Valley’s waters.
 It is recommended that these entities participate in the P&O Study to be done under Phase I, and in the other two phases of the Salt Control Program as appropriate.
 Participation in the Phase I P&O Study may be done by providing financial, technical and policy support to the P&O Study.
 This participation is essential as findings from the P&O Study will direct the implementation of physical and non-physical projects in the phased Salt Control Program and coordination.